6 Ways to Create a Low-Maintenance Garden

 Pair Your Plants with Purpose

 Pest control is a job in itself.
-Some plants have natural pest repellent embedded in their DNA.
+Some plants have natural pest repellents embedded in their DNA.
 Plant marigolds next to tomatoes to repel slugs and tomato worms.
 Lavender is low maintenance and only requires annual pruning.
 The best part?
 Lavender repels fleas, moths, mosquitoes and many other insects.

 Chrysanthemums (mums) will thrive, even with the most forgetful gardener's care.
 Bright blooms contain pyrethrum.
 This is an ingredient often used in natural insect repellents.
 Add these to your veggie garden to repel ants, ticks, fleas, spider mites, roaches and more.